 I hopped on the Girls bandwagon waayy too late in the game and was quite oblivious to all the hype and mishaps of the show, but then I started watching it and was instantly hooked.
-All those millennial struggles initially felt so relatable, and that scene where Hannah and Marnie are dancing to Robyn‘s Dancing on My Own in Hannah’s bedroom is not only hashtag friendship goals, but also gives me a warm feeling of yeah, everything is gonna be alright.
-And that scene made me officially fall in love with the show.
-After all, all adventurous women do (fans of the show will get it.).
+All those millennial struggles initially felt so relatable, and that scene when Hannah and Marnie are dancing to Robyn’s Dancing on My Own in Hannah’s bedroom is not only friendship goals, but also gives me a warm feeling of yeah, everything is gonna be alright.
+And that was the scene that made me officially fall in love with the show.
+After all, all adventurous women do 😉.

 I have work, and then I have a dinner thing.
 And then I am busy trying to become who I am.

 You know what the weirdest part about having a job is?
 You have to be there everyday, even on the day you don’t feel like it.